Century III Mall: History

 In 1969, USS Realty Development, a division of the United States Steel Corporation, wanted to find a more productive use for the slag heap, which had grown into an artificial mountain from years of industrial dumping.
 Locally known as Brown's Dump, the property encompassed 410 acres and overshadowed the landscape.
 The excavation and clearing of the slag was a monumental task that would span many years.
-As a result of the clearing, numerous businesses began to appear at the foot of the mountain by the mid 1970s.
+As a result of the clearing, numerous businesses began to appear at the foot of the mountain by the mid-1970s.

-In 1976, the Edward J. DeBartolo Corporation partnered with USS Realty Corporation and proposed a $100 million, 1.6 million square foot shopping center.
-The mall's moniker Century III was intentionally chosen as a way to reflect upon the 1976 United States Bicentennial.
-The first phase of seventy-five stores was dedicated on October 24, 1979.
+In 1976, the Edward J. DeBartolo Corporation and USS Realty Corporation proposed a $100 million, 1.6 million square foot shopping center.
+The mall's moniker Century III was chosen to allude to the 1976 United States Bicentennial.
+The first phase of 75 stores was dedicated on October 24, 1979.
 This included two anchors; a two-level 121,300 square foot, Pittsburgh-based Kaufmann's, and a two-level 173,200 square foot JCPenney.
 The Kaufmann's unit was the chain's fourth shopping mall store and the first in the Pittsburgh region to anchor a mall-type center.
 Phase two, with the two-level 168,100 square foot Montgomery Ward and forty-six stores debuted March 12, 1980.
 The second phase of Century III Mall incorporated the third, fourth and fifth anchors to the complex, including a two-level 126,000 square foot Gimbels-Pittsburgh, which began business in July 1980 and a two-level 231,000 square foot Sears, which opened in October 1980.

 The Montgomery Ward location at Century III Mall was the first such location for the Chicago-based chain in Allegheny County.
 The Wards location only lasted a few years, however, and ultimately closed in 1986.
 The Joseph Horne Company, owned by the New York City-based Associated Dry Goods Corporation, took over the space, relocating their store from an older open-air shopping center in Brentwood a few miles north.
 In 1994, the location changed names again when the Cincinnati-based Federated Department Stores purchased Horne's and converted the chain's locations into its own Lazarus regional nameplate.
 In 1999, after operating a few years as Lazarus, Federated closed several locations, including the Century III store.
 The location then became a unit of Kaufmann's, which opened a furniture showroom in that location.
 Kaufmann's was a division of the St. Louis-based May Department Stores Company.